rankutah/blog/sites/rank-utah/posts/on-page-seo-strategy-utah.md

 ## URL Slugs

-Keep your url slugs simple and keyword-rich.
-One common practice is to use the same url as your title just like is done in this blog post.
+URL slugs should be simple and keyword-rich.
+One common practice is to use the same url as your title.

 ## Headings (H1-H3)